 It is a little hard to read, but this is the ground layout of the AN FRD-10 CDAA.
 The transmission lines to each antenna are shown, along with the ground screen and building in the center of the array.

 We Coast Guard types used this mainly for Search and Rescue (SAR) and the occasional Law Enforcement (LE) function.
 I believe we actually saved a few lives with this thing.
 I found the Navy operators to be very helpful, I think some of them enjoyed the change of targets from their normal net tripping.

-The navy operated AN FRD-10s at the following locations:
+The navy operated AN FRD-10s at the following locations in the Pacific:

 - Imperial Beach, CA (south of San Diego)

 - Skaggs Island, CA (northeast of San Francisco)

 - Hanza (Okinawa) Japan

 - Adak, AK

 The Air Force/Army installed AN FLR-9’s in the following Pacific Locations: